ahmetaa/zemberek-nlp/README.md

 Zemberek-NLP
 ============

 **!!!!
-Important Notice: I have stopped working with the project indefinitely.
+Important Notice: I have stopped working with the project regulary.
 Feel free to fork the project !!!!**

 Here is the the new home of the Zemberek project.
 Zemberek-NLP is a Natural Language Processing library.
 Some modules are specifically developed for Turkish language.

+## FAQ

+Please read the [FAQ] (https://github.com/ahmetaa/zemberek-nlp/wiki) for common questions.

 ## Usage